 so one pound of feed should feed four birds one day, 7

-pounds per week per four birds, or 3 1/2 weeks per full
+pounds per week per four birds, or a bit over 5 weeks per full

 .
 There is a lot of info on that web page including videos.

 newly re designed feeder ships for about 10% less thanks to internal

 design changes and a reduced box size but it also holds about an extra